ManiAm/raspi-enviro-watch/README.md

 The standard BLE characteristic for reporting battery level on LYWSD03MMC is unreliable.
 It consistently shows 99–100% battery, regardless of the actual charge state, and sometimes briefly reports 10% when the battery is nearly depleted.
 However, by that point, the device typically shuts down before updating the reading.

 In practice, the sensor also transmits the raw battery voltage during normal measurements, which provides a more accurate basis for estimating battery health.
 [Testing](https://github.com/JsBergbau/MiTemperature2/issues/1#issuecomment-588156894) with an adjustable power supply showed that the sensor operates between 2.1V and 3.0V.
 When the voltage drops to around 2.1V, the low battery icon appears on the LCD, and the device reports a lower value.
-This change can take some time—sometimes over an hour—to reflect.
+This change can take some time - sometimes over an hour - to reflect.
 Below 2.09V, the sensor turns off completely.
 Therefore, a more accurate battery percentage estimate is obtained by mapping voltages linearly from 3.1V (100%) to 2.1V (0%).

 ### Using NOTIFY

-In BLE, a NOTIFY means the device can push updates to you automatically when its value changes — without you needing to poll (read) repeatedly.
+In BLE, a NOTIFY means the device can push updates to you automatically when its value changes - without you needing to poll (read) repeatedly.
 After subscribing, the device sends the values about every 6 seconds.
 The `sensor_notify.py` Python script connects to a BLE sensor using the bleak library, subscribes to **EBE0CCC1-7A0A-4B0C-8A1A-6FF2997DA3A6** which is the data characteristic for temperature, humidity, and voltage.
 It then listens for real-time incoming sensor values for 60 seconds and decodes and prints each value to the console.

 ```bash
 python3 sensor_notify.py